SevenDayCandle/EffekseerForMultiLanguages/README.md

 ## Common

-Effekseer for C# and Java
+Effekseer for C# and Java.
+This fork of EffekseerForMultiLanguages adds a new wrapper function to access the SetAllColor method

 ### Requirements
 - git